darcyg/ip2p/README.md

-neble
+ip2p
 ========

-the neble is a NAT traversal software suite used for p2p establishment, I will extend more features on neble, enjoy.
+the ip2p is a NAT traversal software suite used for p2p establishment, I will extend more features on neble, enjoy.

 ###Feature
 * support to use make to compile the libjingle rather than google's swtoolkit.